gatling/gatling/src/sphinx/http/http_request.rst

 * ``RawFileBodyPart(path: Expression[String])``
 * ``RawFileBodyPart(name: Expression[String], path: Expression[String])``

-where path is the location of a file that will be uploaded as is
+where path is the location of a file that will be uploaded as is.

+Similar to :ref=`RawFileBody <http-request-body-rawfile>`.

 * ``ELFileBodyPart(path: Expression[String])``
 * ``ELFileBodyPart(name: Expression[String], path: Expression[String])``

-where path is the location of a file whose content will be parsed and resolved with Gatling EL engine
+where path is the location of a file whose content will be parsed and resolved with Gatling EL engine.

+Similar to :ref=`ELFileBody <http-request-body-elfile>`.

 * ``StringBodyPart(string: Expression[String])``
 * ``StringBodyPart(name: Expression[String], string: Expression[String])``

+Similar to :ref=`StringBody <http-request-body-string>`.

 * ``ByteArrayBodyPart(bytes: Expression[Array[Byte])``
 * ``ByteArrayBodyPart(name: Expression[String], bytes: Expression[Array[Byte])``

+Similar to :ref=`ByteArrayBody <http-request-body-bytes>`.

 Once bootstrapped, BodyPart has the following methods for setting additional optional information: